What is mixed content?

 However, if the HTTPS page you visit includes HTTP content, the HTTP portion can be read or modified by attackers, even though the main page is served over HTTPS.
 When an HTTPS page has HTTP content, we call that content “mixed”.
 The page you are visiting is only partially encrypted and even though it appears to be secure, it isn't.

-An attacker can replace the HTTP content on the page you're visiting so that they can steal your credentials, take over your account, acquire sensitive data about you, or attempt to install malware on your computer.
+An attacker can replace the HTTP content on the page you're visiting in order to steal your credentials, take over your account, acquire sensitive data about you, or attempt to install malware on your computer.